Gödel’s Incompleteness Theorem

 Other ‘versions’ of Gödel’s proof of Incompleteness

 There are a huge number of so-called ‘proofs’ which are asserted to be ‘versions’ of Gödel’s proof.
 At this moment in time, you should be aware that none of these ‘versions’ of Gödel’s proof can be said to really understand it, since they do not understand the fundamental flaw inherent in the proof.
-A particularly naive attempt a “proof” can be seen at the World’s shortest explanation of Gödel’s theorem?
+A particularly naive attempt at a “proof ” can be seen at the World’s shortest explanation of Gödel’s theorem?

 For that reason, other reading material or web links cannot be recommended, but for your information, there is a page on this site with links to web pages on Gödel and his theorem, see Gödel Links.